Reviews You Can Rely On

 User Interface

 Like most of the other inexpensive models in this test, the user interface of the Exerpeutic Folding exercise bike is relatively basic but entirely functional and reasonably user-friendly.
-It earned a score similar to the Yosuda Indoor Cycling Bike and Echelon EX-3.
-The battery-powered computer consists of a small LED screen with a simple single-button to switch between modes or reset it.
-The resistance level is changed with a relatively standard adjustment knob that is in an easy to reach location.
+It earned a score similar to the Yosuda Indoor Cycling Bike.
+The battery-powered computer has a small LED screen with a simple single button to switch between modes or reset it.
+The resistance level is changed with a relatively standard adjustment knob that is in an easy-to-reach location.

-exerpeutic folding magnetic upright bike with pulse budget exercise bike review - the resistance level is controlled by turning a knob.
+exerpeutic folding magnetic upright bike with pulse - the resistance level is controlled by turning a knob.

 The resistance level is controlled by turning a knob.